R3-Archive/ping-pong/README.md

 # Ping-Pong CorDapp

-This CorDapps allows a node to ping any other node on the network.
+This CorDapp allows a node to ping any other node on the network that also has this CorDapp installed.

 # Pre-requisites: